w3f/Grants-Program/applications/fair_squares.md

 - A brief description of our project.

-Fair squares aims to implement the return-on-rent variable on rental houses that has fractional ownership.
+Fair squares aims to implement the return-on-rent variable on rental houses that have fractional ownership.
 This variable brings the investor and tenant in direct relationship.
 Our goal is to find the right balance for the affordable housing gap.
 A group of individuals, each bundling their capital to invest in a house that is for sale, with the purpose to rent it out.
 Based on their individual fractional share of the house they will get a yield which is the social return-on-rent.

 In order to create affordable housing, while offering investors a better return compared to other defensive investments.
 The community agrees on the capped yield, which controls the rent and keeps it affordable.
 These parameters are governed by the council and stakeholders that strive for a fair housing market.